Supporting and preserving

-Founded in 1993, the American Harp Society Foundation provides a legacy for the future of the American Harp Society.
-The AHS Foundation houses nineteen educational funds in which donations are held for specific educational projects, such as scholarships, awards and prizes, each in accordance with the intent of the original donor.
+Founded in 1993, the American Harp Foundation houses numerous educational funds in which donations are held for specific educational projects, such as scholarships, awards and prizes, each in accordance with the intent of the original donor.

 Sally Maxwell (1935–2013), Founder, President Emeritus